Fast offline decoding with local message-passing automata: Message passing decoders

 The automaton decoders studied in this work will be based on a particular type of message-passing scheme, where information about the spatial locations of anyons is transmitted using the classical variables $\bfm$.
-In the present subsection we describe the message-passing scheme for synchronous decoders operating on systems with periodic boundary conditions, which will be the setting considered in the majority of the main text.
-The Lindbladian extensions of these decoders are presented later in Sec.~\ref{sec:lind}, and the extension to open boundary conditions is given in App.~\ref{app:open}.
+In the present subsection we describe the message-passing scheme for synchronous surface code decoders operating on systems with periodic boundary conditions, which will be the setting considered in the majority of the main text.
+Extensions to general topological codes are given in sec.~\ref{ss:nonab}, the Lindbladian extensions of these decoders are presented in sec.~\ref{sec:lind}, and open boundary conditions are treated in app.~\ref{app:open}.

-We begin in Sec.~\ref{ss:1d_setup} by explaining the construction in one dimension with periodic boundary conditions, where it performs error correction on the 1D repetition code.
-The generalization to higher dimensional systems with periodic boundary conditions is given subsequently in Sec.~\ref{ss:general_d_setup}.
-Sec.~\ref{ss:power_law_construction} shows how our construction can be used to produce improved versions of the decoders in Ref.~\cite{herold2015cellular} (although these decoders do not perform better than our main construction).
-Finally, Sec.~\ref{ss:boundaries_setup} describes how to modify the decoder architecture to account for open boundary conditions.
+We begin in sec.~\ref{ss:1d_setup} by explaining the construction in one dimension with periodic boundary conditions, where it performs error correction on the 1D repetition code.
+The generalization to higher dimensional systems with periodic boundary conditions is given subsequently in sec.~\ref{ss:general_d_setup}.
+Finally, sec.~\ref{ss:power_law_construction} shows how our construction can be used to produce improved versions of the decoders in Ref.~\cite{herold2015cellular}.

 \ss{Message passing in 1D} We will first explain the construction in one dimension, where the notation is a bit simpler.